 Truck Ladder Racks

-Truck ladder racks are easy to build and you can save big bucks!
-Brand name truck racks can be expensive.
+You can build truck ladder racks yourself and save big bucks.
+Brand-name truck racks are expensive.
 I looked at several popular brands and was surprised at how much they cost.
 Ladder racks seemed relatively simple, so why not build them myself?

-I did some calculations and concluded that I could build my own custom truck ladder racks for about half of what the brand name racks cost.
+I did some calculations and concluded that I could build custom truck ladder racks for about half the cost of brand-name racks.

 Truck Ladder Racks

-The racks described here were built specifically for a 2010 Toyota Tundra, but you can apply the same design concepts to your needs, and change the dimensions to match those of your vehicle.
-Also, though I could actually use them as ladder racks, I built mine to be primarily canoe racks.
+I built these racks specifically for a 2010 Toyota Tundra, but you can apply the same design concepts to your needs and change the dimensions to match your vehicle.
+Though I could use them as ladder racks, I built mine to be primarily canoe racks.
 My canoe weighs about 80 lbs.
 (36 kg.).

-The goal was to design my custom racks so that they would easily carry my canoe, plus anything else I might want to carry.
-I don't own a kayak, but I might someday, and they typically weigh less than canoes, so they would also make a great kayak rack system.
-All of the ladders I own weigh less than my canoe too, so as long as my racks can carry at least 80 lbs., then I should be okay.
+The goal was to design my custom racks so they would easily carry the weight of my canoe, plus anything else I might want to haul on top.
+I don't own a kayak, but I might someday; they typically weigh less than canoes, so they would also work for my future kayak.
+All of the ladders I own weigh less than my canoe, so as long as my racks can carry at least 80 lbs., I should be okay.

 I had an overall vision of what I wanted.
 Here are a few key points:

-You may have noticed in the picture above, that the back rack is lower than the front rack.
+You may have noticed in the picture above that the back rack is lower than the front rack.
 I did this to make it easier for me to load my canoe.
-You can do this too, or you can make the back rack the same as the front rack, but keep in mind that, whatever you are planning to carry with these racks, there's not something extending below the horizontal bar that would dent the top of your cab.
-These particular racks are designed with close clearance.
+You can do this too, or you can make the back rack the same as the front rack, but keep in mind that whatever you plan to carry with these racks, there's not something extending below the horizontal bar that would dent the top of your cab.
+I designed my racks with close clearance.

 Designing the Custom Truck Ladder Racks

-While still in the envisioning stage of my ladder rack project, I went to the hardware store to see what hardware was available that I could include in my design.
+While still in the envisioning stage of my ladder rack project, I went to the hardware store to educate myself on materials I might include in my design.

 Truck Ladder Rack Piping

-The pipe could be cut to length and threaded on both ends so that it could be screwed into pipe flanges that could be bolted onto wooden uprights.
+I could cut the plumbing pipe to length and thread it on both ends so that I could screw it into pipe flanges and bolt them onto wooden uprights.

 Pipe Flange bolted onto wooden uprights

-That is the basic design of my truck ladder racks - horizontal pipe with flanges on each end, mounted to wooden uprights that fit into the stake bed holes of my truck.
+That was the basic design of my truck ladder racks - horizontal pipe with flanges on each end, mounted to wooden uprights that fit into the stake bed holes of my truck.

-Now that the basic design has been done, I needed to determine the size and shape of the uprights and the material I was going to use for them.
+Next, I needed to determine the size and shape of the uprights and the material I planned to use.

-I made the back canoe rack first and used scrap 2x10 pressure treated pine as the material.
-This seemed strong enough, and probably would be just fine, but I thought about the future, and what might happen if the wood were to split and crack with age.
+I made the back canoe rack first (as a proof of concept), using a scrap piece of 2x10 pressure-treated pine.
+The treated pine seemed strong enough and would probably work well, but I thought about the future and what might happen if the wood were to split and crack with age.

 Truck Rack Assembly

-Since I already built the back rack using pressure treated pine, I didn't see the need to rebuild it using plywood (at least not at this time).
-I suppose that time will tell, and after a few years, I might even determine that pressure treated pine works just as well, if not better than plywood.
+Since I already built the back rack using pressure-treated pine, I didn't see the need to rebuild it using plywood (at least not now).
+I suppose that time will tell, and after a few years, I might even determine that pressure-treated pine works just as well, if not better, than plywood.

 Building the Custom Truck Ladder Racks

-The two diagrams below show the dimensions of the front (taller) and rear (shorter) racking system.
-If you want them both to be the same size, the front rack will also fit in the rear of your Toyota Tundra.
+The two diagrams below show the dimensions of the front (taller) and rear (shorter) racks.
+If you want the racks to be the same height, the front rack will also fit in the rear of your Toyota Tundra and visa versa.

 Truck Ladder Rack (Front)